teambit/docs/docs/installation.md

 ## Sign for a Bit Account
+In order to start using Bit a Bit account is required.
+The Bit account let you create components' collections and join existing collections.
+To sign up for a free Bit account go to [bit.dev](https://bit.dev).

+You can signup with an email or using your github credentials.

 ## Install Bit CLI

 The Bit CLI should be locally installed on your computer.
 Bit can be installed on Mac, Windows or Linux.

 The bit cli can be installed using `npm`, `yarn` or `homebrew` (mac only).